Density matrix quantum Monte Carlo: Full Configuration Interaction Quantum Monte Carlo

 where $\ket{E_0}$ is the ground state and $E_0$ the ground-state energy.
 The factor of $e^{-E_0 \tau}$ can be removed by choosing the zero of energy such that $E_0 = 0$.
 In practice, since $E_0$ is usually unknown, we solve

 where we have defined $\hat{T} = -(\hat{H}-S\hat{\mathbb{1}})$.
 The energy shift $S$ is adjusted slowly during the simulation to keep the normalization approximately constant.
-The long-time average of $S$ gives another measure of the ground-state energy.
+The long-time average of $S$ provides a measure of the ground-state energy.

 The above theory is common to all projector methods; the difference is how they achieve the evolution to the ground state.
 FCIQMC works in a discrete basis of kets $\ket{X_i}$, which are normally Slater determinants for fermions or permanents for bosons.
 The components of the wave function in this basis are represented stochastically by a collection of markers.
-Following Anderson \cite{Anderson1975,Anderson1976}, we refer to these markers as ``psips''.
+Following Anderson~\cite{Anderson1975,Anderson1976}, we refer to these markers as ``psips''.
 Each psip has an associated sign, $q = \pm 1$, which we refer to as its ``charge'', and resides on a particular basis state $\ket{X_i}$ (or on ``site $i$'').
-The net psip charge on a basis state is interpreted as the amplitude of that state in the expansion of the wave function.
+The expected value of the net psip charge on a basis state is proportional to the amplitude of that state in the expansion of the wave function.
 At any point in a simulation, the distribution of psip charges does not need to provide an accurate representation of the wave function.
-Rather, the FCIQMC method only requires that the \emph{expectation values} of the site charges represent the ground state \cite{Cleland2012}.
+Rather, the FCIQMC method only requires that the \emph{expectation values} of the site charges represent the ground state~\cite{Cleland2012}.
 Thus, at any point in the simulation, the memory required to sample the wave function may be many orders of magnitude smaller than the memory required to store the whole state.